 Leila Marie Farah (2004 - 2005)

-Leila Marie has presented several papers on sustainable design in national and international conferences.
+Leila Marie is an Assistant Professor at Ryerson University’s Department of Architectural Science and a registered architect in France.
+She holds a professional degree in Architecture from l’École Nationale Supérieure d’Architecture Paris-Malaquais, an M.Arch and a PhD from McGill University.
 In addition, she spent a year in Florence, Italy, on an Erasmus scholarship, and studied at the Institut Catholique de Paris as well as the École Nationale Supérieure des Beaux-Arts de Paris.

 Country of origin